|Chocolate Chip Cookie Dough Brownies |

 - 1/4 cup lightly toasted chopped walnuts*

-- Preheat oven to 350 degrees F. Line a 13x9 inch pan with Release foil or parchment.
+- Preheat oven to 350 degrees F. Line a 13x9 inch pan with nonstick foil.

 - Prepare filling.
 Beat together butter, salt (if using), both sugars, milk and vanilla.
 Add flour and stir until flour is incorporated.
 Spread this mixture over cooled brownies and place in refrigerator for about 30 minutes to help firm up dough.